 Montrose Colorado – Where history and the outdoors converge

-Montrose, known primarily as the region’s major commercial and transportation center, should not be overlooked as a destination.
+Montrose, known primarily as the region’s transportation center, with direct flights to all major US cities during the ski season, should not be overlooked as a destination.
 With over 260 days of sunshine a year, along with mild summers and winters, Montrose is a 4 season paradise surrounded by glorious mountains, canyons, mesas, rivers, and lakes.

 Montrose offers something for everyone.
 As a great stopping point between desert country and the numerous 14teeners of the San Juan Range, Montrose is a hidden gem for the history buff and nature lover.

 Only a few miles from the heart of Montrose lies a major fly fishing destination.
 The Gunnison River lures fly fishers of all experience levels with its remote river terrain, wildlife, and amazing fishing.
 The Gunnison River is the fifth largest tributary of the Colorado River, 164 miles (264 km) long, with significant historic sites including some of Colorado’s oldest Native American rock art.
-The Gunnison Gorge NCA is the crown jewel of the Gunnison River, with 14.5 miles of Gold Medal waters and natural wonder, nestled in a National Conservation Area.
-Whether float fishing, fly fishing or rafting, explore a multiday adventure on this section for the experience of a lifetime.
+The Gunnison Gorge NCA is the crown jewel of the Gunnison River, with 15 miles of Gold Medal waters and natural wonder, nestled in a National Conservation Area Wilderness.
+Whether float fishing, fly fishing or paddle sports, explore a multiday adventure on this section for the experience of a lifetime.

 For photographers and nature lovers, the spectacular Black Canyon of the Gunnison National Park, one of the longest, narrowest, and deepest gorges in the world, is only 11 miles from Montrose.
 Here you will witness two million years of work by the Gunnison River, carving some of North America’s oldest exposed rock and steepest cliffs.
 While you’re in the area, do not miss the lower Gunnison section, Dominguez-Escalante NCA, named for the Spanish Jesuits that first explored the area in 1777.
 The Dominguez and Escalante Canyons are rich in history, wildlife, and scenery, with stunning examples of red rock canyons and sandstone cliffs lining over 30 miles of the Gunnison River.
 Native American rock art and spectacular desert flora and fauna can be found on numerous side-hikes, making for a rich experience on the edge of canyon country while on a multiday river adventure.